casper-network/docs/source/docs/casper/design/casper-design.md

 * `protocol_version`

   The version of the Casper network when this block was proposed.

 #### Body {#body}

 The block body contains an **ordered** list of `DeployHashes` which refer to deploys, and an **ordered** list of `DeployHashes` for native transfers (which are specialized deploys that only transfer tokens between accounts).
 All deploys, including a specialization such as native transfer, can be broadly categorized as some unit of work that, when executed and committed, affect change to [Global State](#global-state-intro).
-It should be noted that a valid block may contain no deploys and / or native transfers.
+A valid block may contain no deploys and / or native transfers.

 The block body also contains the public key of the validator that proposed the block.